Cramer's paradox: History

-The paradox was first published by Colin Maclaurin.
+The paradox was first published by Colin Maclaurin in 1720.
 Cramer and Leonhard Euler corresponded on the paradox in letters of 1744 and 1745 and Euler explained the problem to Cramer.
 It has become known as Cramer's paradox after featuring in his 1750 book Introduction à l'analyse des lignes courbes algébriques, although Cramer quoted Maclaurin as the source of the statement.
 At about the same time, Euler published examples showing a cubic curve which was not uniquely defined by 9 points and discussed the problem in his book Introductio in analysin infinitorum.
 The result was publicized by James Stirling and explained by Julius Plücker.

 No paradox for lines and nondegenerate conics

-For first order curves (that is lines) the paradox does not occur, because $n=1$, so $n^2=1<n(n+3)/2=2$.
-In general two distinct lines intersect at a single point unless the lines are of equal slope, in which case they do not intersect at all.
+For first-order curves (that is, lines) the paradox does not occur, because $n=1$, so $n^2=1<n(n+3)/2=2$.
+In general, two distinct lines intersect at a single point unless the lines are of equal slope, in which case they do not intersect at all.
 A single point is not sufficient to define a line (two are needed); through the point of intersection there pass not only the two given lines but an infinite number of other lines as well.

-Two nondegenerate conics intersect in at most at four finite points in the real plane, which is fewer than the nine given as a maximum by Bézout's theorem.
+Two nondegenerate conics intersect in at most at four finite points in the real plane, which is precisely the number given as a maximum by Bézout's theorem.
 However, five points are needed to define a nondegenerate conic, so again in this case there is no paradox.